1.2 Glossary

 directory service (DS): A service that stores and organizes information about a computer network's users and network shares, and that allows network administrators to manage users' access to the shares.
 See also Active Directory.

 domain: A set of users and computers sharing a common namespace and management infrastructure.
-At least one computer member of the set must act as a domain controller (DC) and host a member list that identifies all members of the domain, as well as optionally hosting the Active Directory service.
+At least one computer member of the set has to act as a domain controller (DC) and host a member list that identifies all members of the domain, as well as optionally hosting the Active Directory service.
 The domain controller provides authentication of members, creating a unit of trust for its members.
 Each domain has an identifier that is shared among its members.
 For more information, see [MS-AUTHSOD] section 1.1.1.5 and [MS-ADTS].

 Domain Name System (DNS): A hierarchical, distributed database that contains mappings of domain names to various types of data, such as IP addresses.
 DNS enables the location of computers and services by user-friendly names, and it also enables the discovery of other information stored in the database.